History of Alicante: Roman conquest

 The city was destroyed in 209 BC during the Second Punic War, and the fortification abandoned; thus the settlement was in a state of neglect throughout the 2nd century BC, but during the Sertorian War, fought from 80 to 72 BC, it was rebuilt, and under the Principate of Augustus (27 BC-14 AD) it was refounded as a municipality under Latin law, with the name Lucentum.
 The toponym is first attested in inscriptions and in history books at this time.
 The name Lucentum appearing in ancient sources has in the past been placed by later historians at different points in Alicante, but historiography has accepted its location at the Tossal de Manises since the 1990s.

 The reconstruction led to later urban development.
 Sometime between 30 and 20 BC the city's first forum was built marking Lucentum's new status as a municipium, perhaps about 26 BC, near the beginning of the reign of Augustus.
 This was followed by the planning and construction of the rest of the city that would last until the first decades of the 1st century AD.

-Lucentum had a period of some splendour from the end of the 1st century B.C. through the 1st century AD.
+Lucentum had a period of some splendour from the end of the 1st century BC through the 1st century AD.
 Despite this early vitality, the city began to decline in the time of Vespasian, during whose reign the tasks of maintaining the sewer system of the forum, as well as the public baths, were abandoned.